FREE SHIPPING on orders over $65 International: over $250

 After 5 or 10 or 15 minutes — yes, this part doesn’t matter either — you drink the tea without discarding the tea leaf.
 In general, you stop drinking the tea when about 1/3 of the cup is left and then you add more water.
 This keeps going until you feel the taste is becoming too weak or until you don't wish to drink any more tea.
 And even when the taste becomes weaker, a small amount of new tea leaf can be added to the mug.

 Oh, and not all tea leaves will sink to the bottom, some might float to the top.
 So we just try to adjust ourselves to drinking it.
+(Otherwise, you can gently blow them aside and let them sink with time).

 Grandpa style is a good choice for when you don’t have the time for a full traditional tea ceremony or perhaps you’re on the go or at work.

 So if you’ve ever brewed some tea gong fu style and found you couldn’t get the taste out of it that you were hoping for, just try grandpa style!
-It might just open new flavor profiles that you weren’t expecting.
+It might open new flavor profiles you weren’t expecting.

 5 Easy Steps To Brew Grandpa Style Tea: